oniani/frames/README.md

 **NOTE: For those who are wondering, I WAS considering using `Text` type in lieu of `String`, but I ended up preferring the `String` type.
-The reason is that Miniframe package is not designed for general _text processing_ tasks.
+The reason is that MiniFrame package is not designed for general _text processing_ tasks.
 It is a package for manipulating datasets in a tabular format.
 Besides, it is suitable only for the small to medium sized datasets and `String` does not have too much of an overhead for this task.
 Furthermore, using `Text` type would